HotCakeX/Harden-Windows-Security/Wiki posts/Miscellaneous/Group Policy.md

 3. After completing each category, used `LGPO.exe /b C:` to backup Group Policies of the system by creating a full GPO.

-4. Then I took only files needed from the backup, `registry.pol` and `GptTmpl.inf` and put them in a zip file, renamed it to `Security-Baselines-X.zip`
+4. Then I took only files needed from the backup, `registry.pol` and `GptTmpl.inf` and put them in a folder, renamed it to `Security-Baselines-X`

 ### How I Maintain Them